Sign in to Azure using different accounts from Visual Studio Code

 If you are not logged in, these Azure extensions have an easy option for you to log in:

-But if you are already logged in, you cannot find any easy and visible option to log off.
+But if you are already logged in, you cannot find an easy, visible option to log off.
 Behavior that I find annoying.
-For me, the interfaces should be intuitive and easy to use and not spend hours figuring out how to perform basic tasks such as logging in and off!
+For me, the interfaces should be intuitive and easy to use, not spend hours figuring out how to perform basic tasks like logging in and out!

-And you will be signed in using the previous account you already signed in before the logoff.
+And you will be signed in to the previous account you were signed in to before the logoff.
 You will confirm that behavior on the Visual Studio Code extension:

 Saying that, the magic question is: How the hell can you actually log off and log in using a different account?

-It feels like a strange behavior and for me, it is but is quite simple once you know it.
-Nevertheless, it requires a lot of unnecessary manual steps.
-So to actually log off in order for you to use a different account you need to:
+It feels like a strange behavior, and for me, it is, but it is quite simple once you know it.
+Nevertheless, it requires many unnecessary manual steps.
+So, to actually log off in order for you to use a different account, you need to:

-• Now, open the Microsoft Edge and access the Azure Portal: https://portal.azure.com/
+• Now, open Microsoft Edge and access the Azure Portal: https://portal.azure.com/.

-• On the top right corner, click on your user account and click Sign out.
+• In the top right corner, click on your user account and click Sign out.

-• On the VS Code, select the Sign in to Azure… option, and you will see that a new Microsoft Edge window will be opened and this time asking you what account you want to use or to sign in using a different account:
+• On VS Code, select the Sign in to Azure… option, and you will see that a new Microsoft Edge window will be opened, and this time asking you which account you want to use or to sign in using a different account:

 And that’s it!